ArturCiepielowski/kurs-gita/readme.md

-This is my first project in Git Huray!
+This is my first project in Git Huray!But its modified.